collective/rapido.plone/docs/tutorial.rst

 we will first need to create an editable copy:

 - click on *"Copy"*,
-- enter a name, for example *"test"*.
+- enter a name, for example *"tutorial"*.
 - check *"Immediately enable new theme"*.

 Else, we just click on the *"Modify theme"* button.